US stocks are stuck on pause as the countdown ticks to a decision by the Federal Reserve

 Lyft drove 14.3% higher after saying it will bring autonomous ride-hailing service to Nashville with Waymo.

-Later in the day, the online ticket marketplace StubHub will see its stock trade on the New York Stock Exchange for the first time.
-Its stock will trade under the symbol “STUB” and sold at its initial public offering for a price of $23.50 per share.
+Online ticket marketplace StubHub wavered between small gains and losses shortly after it started trading on the New York Stock Exchange for the first time.
+The stock is trading under the symbol “STUB” and priced its initial public offering at $23.50 per share.

 In stock markets abroad, indexes were mixed across Europe and Asia.